Two bartenders preparing drinks behind a bar.

 Whether you’re considering becoming a bartender, you’re a server looking to make a change, or you’re an experienced bartender looking to grow, there are a number of different bartending jobs that may be right for you.

 First, let’s look at the most well-known bartending job: bartender.
 A bartender is responsible for pouring and serving drinks, but the role doesn’t stop there.
-Bartender job responsibilities include various other tasks, such as managing money and taking payment, customer interaction and engagement, taking inventory and managing stock levels, and a number of different physical tasks like stocking the bar or moving shipments of product.
-Working in a bartender job is often an extremely busy role, especially on high-traffic nights and weekends.
+Bartender job responsibilities include a wide range of tasks, such as managing money and processing payments, interacting and engaging with customers, and taking inventory while managing stock levels.

 If you have little or no experience, the thought of being thrown behind the bar in the middle of a busy Saturday night may seem really scary.
 Sure, you’ll receive on-the-job training, but even your training can occur during a high-pressure, high-volume time.
-The good news is, there are other types of bartending jobs that allow you to build up some experience and get comfortable with the environment.
-One such bartending job is a barback.

 What is a barback?